top of page

 • Client autonomy / self-determination

-• Inclusivity, diversity, and accessibility - Sliding scale pricing is available for clients seeking individual counseling
+• Inclusivity, diversity, and accessibility - Sliding scale pricing is available to clients seeking individual counseling

 • Compassion